MOTIVA — Work Motivation Profile · BD SELECT

 What exactly is missing in your current role that made you open to this conversation?

-What to observe: Her results say the honest answer is control over her own work.
-Good sign: what she names matches that.
+What to observe: {P1} results say the honest answer is control over {P} own work.
+Good sign: what {S} names matches that.
 If it doesn't, dig a little further.

 5